agoose77/packaging-pyopp-2025/content/how-to-add-dependencies.md

 ## Dependency groups

-When you start using Python packages to help _develop_ your package, such as the `ruff` code formatter, you will want to deifne that these packages are a required development tool.
+When you start using Python packages to help _develop_ your package, such as the `ruff` code formatter, you will want to define that these packages are a required development tool.
 Historically, people have used `project.optional-dependencies` for this, so you'll often see something like the following:

 ```{code} shell
 :label: code:install-dev-extra